Eskuero/nino/README.md

 build = false
 ```

-### Fetching
+### Syncing
-If enabled by default the script will try to fetch changes, however you can skip that passing --fetch.
+If enabled by default the script will try to sync remote changes, however you can skip that passing --sync.
 This is very useful for situations where you just want to rebuild local changes for a certain application without wanting to go through all the projects.
 Per example:
 ```
-nino --fetch=n --force=Shelter
+nino --sync=n --force=Shelter
 ```
-Would force building of the Shelter project without fetching changes on any project.
+Would force building of the Shelter project without syncing changes on any project.

-Supported sync methods are custom local scripts named "nino-fetch", git and hg.
+Supported sync methods are custom local scripts named "nino-sync", git and hg.
 They are automatically detected and fall back to the next in that order.

 The custom script should be able to handle a few command line arguments as explained below: